“What if it was all for my own good? What if the struggles I face are also for a reason?”

 That revelation hit home and changed my thought process.
 It wasn’t punishment after all.
 It was His grace on my life.
 His way of protecting me from being more hurt than necessary.

-That’s crazy to think that He loves me that much.
+It’s crazy to think that He loves me that much.
 He cares for me that much.
 What might be looked at as something ugly is actually something beautiful.
 Quite beautiful.

 I don’t have all the answers but I do have perspective.
 I know singleness is rad and being on this journey with God can be very challenging at times but I also know peace and perseverance.